nasa-gibs/worldview/README.md

 Prerequisites:
 - [Node.js](https://nodejs.org/)
   - *Note to Ubuntu users:* After installing Node.js, ensure that it is available as `node` on the command line.
 If not, [see here](https://github.com/nasa-gibs/worldview/issues/249#issuecomment-302172817) for more information.
+- Windows users: .NET Framework 2.0 or Visual Studio 2005 or newer installed.
+Git Bash must be used in order to run bash commands.
 - Python 2.7.x